tstevelt/Nutrition/README.md

 Program   |Description
 ----------|---------------------------------------------------------------
-nutrition | The main nutrition website
+nutrilib | Library functions for website and associated programs nutrition | The main nutrition website
 EnterDay | Enter foods eaten during a day. rptplan | Generate a meal plan for one day, meeting member's requirements.